-When selecting fungicides we have to consider the risk of the resistance development, meaning that the fungus may develop resistance to a certain kind of fungicides and is not affected by it.
-The fungus develops resistance faster for fungicides with a very specific and narrow spectrum activity.
+While selecting fungicides we have to consider the risk of the resistance development, meaning that the fungus may develop resistance to a certain kind of fungicides and is not affected by it.
+Fungus develops resistance faster for fungicides with a very specific and narrow spectrum of activity.

-Development of fungicide resistance in a
+Development of fungicide resistance in a fungal pathogen population